igangus/testing/README.md

-Run with no flags the script will capture the data and print out the monthly expense and income data along with the average over all of the months.
+Run with no flags the script will capture the data and print out the monthly expense and income data along with the monthly average.
 The average does not include the last (incomplete) month.
 The output format is JSON.

 The allowed command line flags are: